Queen Eleanor of Castile, 1241 - 1290

 This six stone engagement ring has been designed with a milgrain edging to depict the decadent style of Eleanor's day.
 The claw setting around the central 0.52 carat Arctic Circle diamond is incorporated to mimic the style of architecture used for the Eleanor's cross Edward had erected in her memory.

-The Queen rings were all handmade in our workshop from fairtrade gold using lost wax casting, and hallmarked by the London Assay Office.
+The Queen rings were all handmade in our workshop from fairtrade gold and hallmarked by the London Assay Office.
 Please read our Jewellery Care guide to make sure your piece of jewellery lasts for many years!